Southeast Alaska’s Famed Fishing Grounds

 - Waterfall Resort Alaska record: 79.2 pounds

-2016 Season Limits: The nonresident limit for king salmon is two fish per day, 28 inches or longer in June; one per day of that size in July and August.
-The annual limit for kings is six fish.
-For Alaska residents, the daily limit is three king salmon, 28 inches or longer.
+2017 Season Limits: The nonresident limit for king salmon is one fish per day, 28 inches or longer; the annual nonresident limit is three fish.
+For Alaska residents, the daily limit is two king salmon, 28 inches or longer.

 Silver Salmon (Coho)

-Alaska silver salmon, also known as cohos, average 8 to 12 pounds and about two-and-a-half feet long.
+Alaska silver salmon, also known as coho salmon, average 8 to 12 pounds and about two-and-a-half feet long.
 Abundant in Southeast Alaska during their late summer run, these acrobats of the salmon family are known for jumping out of the water while on the line.

 - Waterfall Resort Alaska record: 22.75 pounds